 Review by the President and CEO

-Hille Korhonen, President and CEO (Half Year Financial Report January–June 2017):
+Hille Korhonen, President and CEO (Interim Report January–September 2017):

-"In H1/2017 Nokian Tyres demonstrated strong performance in all of its main markets.
+"In January–September 2017, Nokian Tyres demonstrated strong performance in all of its main markets.
 Our net sales and operating profit improved.

-The Passenger Car Tyres business unit showed strong growth during H1/2017.
-Net sales and operating profit increased clearly year-over-year, and we were able to increase our market shares in our main markets.
-The growth was driven by Russia due to its stronger currency, price increases and low carry-over stocks from 2016.
-The growth in Russia will be moderate in H2/2017, as H2/2016 was already strong.
+The Passenger Car Tyres business unit showed strong growth during 1–9/2017.
+Net sales increased in all markets.
+Operating profit increased clearly year-over-year.
+In Europe, the trend of sales shifting towards the consumer season has continued.
 We have been responding to the growing demand by increasing the production volumes at both factories and by building a new production line at the Russian factory.
-The new production line will be taken into use by the end of the year.
-Raw material costs continued to go up during H1.
-We estimate, that raw material costs will increase by approximately 20% for the full year 2017 compared with 2016.
-We have already implemented the necessary price increases in all markets, and the full effect of these increases will be seen from H2 onwards due to the seasonality of Nokian Tyres’ business model.
-We have been building the foundation for future growth by renewing our product range with new winter tyre range: the Nokian Hakkapeliitta 9 and Nokian Hakkapeliitta 9 SUV, along with Nokian Nordman 7 and Nokian Nordman 7 SUV.
+The new line has now been taken into use.
+In Q3/2017, raw material costs decreased slightly compared with Q2/2017.
+We estimate that raw material costs will increase by approximately 20% for the full year 2017 compared with 2016.
+We have implemented the necessary price increases in all markets, and the effect is already visible.
+We have continued to build the foundation for future growth by launching new products for all our markets.

-Vianor’s (own equity) sales were impacted by the atypical spring season, and its profitability was affected by non-recurring expenses.
-However, a profitability improvement program is proceeding according to plan.
-Our branded distribution network, including Vianor, NAD, and N-Tyre stores, grew by 145 stores during H1/2017.
+Vianor’s (own equity) net sales increased slightly but were affected by the tough pricing environment.
+The profitability improvement program is proceeding according to plan.
+Our branded distribution network, including Vianor, NAD, and N-Tyre stores, grew by 232 stores during 1–9/2017.